crocs-muni/DiSSECT/README.md

 ## Testing the curves

 Run `./run_tests.py` in directory `tests`.
 Use the `-h` flag to get the help menu.
+To merge the results of a test (a22 in this case) into single file, run `./merge_test_results.py -n a22`.

 ### Example usage

-To run test a22 on standard curves of bitsizes up to 192 in verbose mode, run `./run_tests.py a22 std -v -b 192`.
+To run test a22 on all standard curves of bitsizes up to 192 in verbose mode using 3 cores and 100 jobs, run `./run_tests.py -n a22 -c std -v -b 192 -t 2 -j 4`.

 ### Supported curve sets